Last updated 4 October 2021

 - If you did not trade in 2017-18, HMRC will use the trading profits for 2018-19 only

-When looking at average trading profits, HMRC will not take into account the fact that you may have only traded for part of a tax year.
-For example, if you started trading part-way through a tax year – so on 1 September 2017, say, - then although you only traded for seven months in 2017/18, the average will be calculated assuming that you traded throughout 2017/18.
-HMRC say that they do not have the ability to pro-rate claims for individuals who started trading mid-year.
+When looking at average trading profits, HMRC did not take into account the fact that you may have only traded for part of a tax year.
+For example, if you started trading part-way through a tax year – so on 1 September 2017, say, - then although you only traded for seven months in 2017/18, the average will have been calculated assuming that you traded throughout 2017/18.

 A taxpayer traded in all three tax years 2016-17, 2017-18 and 2018-19 and had the following profits and losses: